-To date, we have received payments totaling CHF 45 million including a CHF 14 million milestone payment associated with the recent announcement of the commencement of the Phase 1 clinical study of the lead anti-tau antibody candidate and a CHF 14 million milestone payment received in 2015 in connection with the ED-GO decision.
+To date, we have received payments totaling CHF 31 million including a CHF 14 million milestone payment associated with the recent selection of the lead candidate to be taken forward into Phase 1 clinical studies.
+In July 2016, we announced the commencement of the Phase 1 clinical study of the lead antitau antibody candidate.
+Pursuant to the 2012 Genentech agreement, we became eligible to receive a milestone payment of CHF 14.0 million upon the commencement of the Phase 1 clinical study, which we expect to receive in the third quarter of 2016.